 Perhaps it is the lifelike-perfection 3D scanning software is capable of that attracts artists to mess with scan data and play with the errors and vulnerabilities inherent in 3D scanning systems.
-With it, they create art that makes us uncomfortable, or offers a fascinating, dystopian vision of the world around us.
-Here are a few of our favourite art projects that use 3D scans to incredible effect.
+With it, they create art that makes us uncomfortable or offers a fascinating, dystopian vision of the world around us.
+Here are a few of our favourite 3D scanning art projects that inspire us.

 Laser scanning is vulnerable to accumulating errors over time and misinterpreting environmental elements in certain contexts.
 ScanLAB has spent the past decade seeking out conditions adverse for scanning from foggy mist to deep woodlands, and capturing its limitations in ways that amaze, entrance, and reveal the beauty of the natural world through a new lens.
 As BLDGBLOG’s Geoff Manaugh explains, “the data Shaw and Trossell generate is somewhere between image, model, and film—making it a powerful medium for documenting natural phenomena.”